-Policy for Special Educational Needs and Disability Last MCA review date: October 2020 22 Inclusion Written by: SM/AP Board of Trustees review: November 2021
+Policy for Special Educational Needs and Disability Last MCA review date: June 2024 Inclusion Written by: AP Board of Trustees review: June 2025

-- 15.4 Every pupil on roll at Mossbourne Academy is fully included in all aspects of school life e.g. extended learning opportunities, educational trips, extra-curricular activities and special events. - 15.5 Each Learning Area will be evaluated by the SENCo & HOI, on an annual basis, to ensure access planning in relation to curriculum provision for SEND pupils and strategies to promote the inclusion of pupils with SEND. - 15.6 Resources will be provided to meet the individual needs of pupils with physical, sensory or other needs. - 15.7 We recognise that effective teaching for pupils with SEND shares most of the characteristics of effective teaching for all pupils.
-Teachers at Mossbourne Community Academy will, through in-service training and specialist advice, develop the skills to respond to the wide range of needs within the classroom. - 15.8 The principles of learning and teaching underpinning personalised learning will: - set high expectations and give SEND learners the confidence that they can succeed - establish what pupils know and build on it - structure and pace the learning experience to make it both challenging and enjoyable - inspire learning through passion for the subject - make individual pupils active partners in their learning - develop pupils' learning skills and personal qualities (From "Removing the Barriers to Achievement" (DfES 2003) - 15.9 ICT and e-learning strategies will be used extensively to meet the individual learning needs of pupils.
-This will provide self-paced learning and will also facilitate the involvement of parents in their child's learning. - 15.10 LSTs aim to develop close liaison between home and the academy and will, as appropriate, provide support, information meetings and specialised visitors for the parents of pupils with SEN and disabilities.
+- In Years 9, 10 and 11 a small number of pupils undertake Personal and Social Development (PSD) course as one of their option subjects - Support in-class: for individuals or small groups of targeted pupils - Withdrawal support: for individual pupils or small groups for a specific programme of intervention, under the supervision of the LST responsible for the pupil(s) - LST/SSP support in-class: for individual pupils or small groups for targeted support - LST/SSP withdrawal: to provide a structured programme of intervention for an individual or group of pupils, for example, pupils with Specific Learning Difficulties (dyslexia, dyspraxia) may be withdrawn for individual or group sessions for targeted interventions - Intervention Programmes: varied interventions, including social skills, literacy, attention and listening and zones of regulation are delivered during the school day, at break times or offered as an extra-curricular activity to targeted pupils - Mentoring: individual support from a learning mentor - External Specialist Support: individual, small group, in-class support and intervention, according to need - The Learning Centre is specifically allocated for use by pupils resourced via the MCA ARP.
+The Learning Centre provides a dedicated space for specialist teaching, input, interventions, rest breaks and other strategies to meet the needs of MCA ARP pupils - 15.4 Every pupil on roll at Mossbourne Academy is fully included in all aspects of school life e.g. extended learning opportunities, educational trips, extra-curricular activities and special events. - 15.5 The SENCo & HOI will work with Learning Areas to support planning in relation to curriculum provision for SEND pupils and strategies to promote the inclusion of pupils with SEND. - 15.6 Resources will be provided to meet the individual needs of pupils with physical, sensory or other needs. - 15.7 Mossbourne Community Academy recognises that effective teaching for pupils with SEND shares most of the characteristics of effective teaching for all pupils.
+Teachers at Mossbourne Community Academy will, through in-service training and specialist advice, develop the skills to respond to the wide range of pupil needs within the classroom. - 15.8 The principles of learning and teaching underpinning personalised learning will: - set high expectations and give SEND learners the confidence that they can succeed - establish what pupils know and build on it - structure and pace the learning experience to make it both challenging and enjoyable - inspire learning through passion for the subject - make individual pupils active partners in their learning - develop pupils' learning skills and personal qualities - (From "Removing the Barriers to Achievement" (DfES 2003) - 15.9 ICT and e-learning strategies will be used extensively to meet the individual learning needs of pupils.
+This will provide self-paced learning and will also facilitate the involvement of parents in their child's learning.